 Plan your trip to Airavateswarar temple

 Each of these temples will take at least a few hours to see around.
-And, if you are photography and history enthusiast then keep aside some more hours!
+And, if you are a photography and history enthusiast, then you may have to spare some more hours!

 My thoughts on Airavateswarar temple

-It indeed was a very satisfying first visit to Darasuram, however, I need to confess that we could not cover much in those 70mins we spent there.
-I guess, this calls for another visit!
+It indeed was a very satisfying first visit to Darasuram, however, I need to confess that we could not cover much in those 70mins that was spent there.
+I guess, this calls for another visit to the Darsuram temple!

-I wish this information helps and motivates you to visit this gem and I hope you enjoyed this virtual tour of the Airavateswara temple at Darasuram that re-emphasizes the fact that ‘art is eternal’.
+I also hope you enjoyed this virtual tour, and in-depth guide of the Airavateswara temple at Darasuram — a temple that re-emphasizes the fact that ‘art is eternal’.

 Meanwhile, I would appreciate your thoughts and opinions on this write-up and also on the Cholas 🙂

 Pin this article for a later read!